reactific/sbt-reactific/README.md

 or release software that have any warnings in it.
 This has helped to produce higher quality software as many warnings are actually bugs waiting to happen.

+### checkScalaStyle (Boolean)
+When this flag is true, the `scalastyle` task will be run during the release process to check the source code for style issues.
+Default is true.

+### checkHeaders (Boolean)
+When this flag is true, the `headerCheck` task will be run during the release process to check that all source files have correct headers.
+Default is true.

+### checkTests (Boolean)
+When this flag is true, the `test` task will be run during the release process to check that all tests pass.
+Default is true.

+### runScalafmtWhenReleases (Boolean)
+When this flag is true, the `scalafmt` task will be run during the release process to reformat code to the standard form.
+Any changes will be checked in with the version checkin.
+Default is false.

+### additionalCheckSteps (Seq[ReleaseStep])
+Additional steps to add to the release process to check the artifact's correctness.
+These steps should generate errors if the checks fail and should not modify the code in any way.

 ## Prompt Style
 The sbt-reactific plugin changes the sbt plugin to contain useful information.
 For example, one of the test cases produces this prompt: